Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 - When you are happy with your setup, you can start the fun part: drawing.

-The video below provides great tips on how to approach setting up a still life composition.
+The video below provides some great tips on how to approach setting up a still life composition.

 Drawing a Still Life

 Before your pencil touches the paper, spend some time looking at your objects and simplify forms.
-Visualize the basic shapes that you see in each object: circles, square, triangles, rectangles.
-Start drawing the basic shapes of each object on the paper, rough them in: draw a circle for an apple, a rectangle for a mug, etc.
+Visualize the basic shapes that you see in each object: circles, squares, triangles, rectangles.
+Start drawing the basic shape of each object on the paper, keep it very simple: draw a circle for an apple, a rectangle for a mug, etc.

 Drawing the Right Proportions Is Very Important

-Make sure you maintain the relations between heights and widths, and to make sure the directions of the lines are consistent with those of the models.
+Make sure you maintain the relations between heights and widths and make sure the directions of the lines are consistent with those of the models.